 Waili, also known as Hemdullah Abduweli, is a prominent Islamic scholar and member of the Uyghur ethnic minority community.
 Waili was arrested by Chinese authorities in 2013 and 2014, in apparent connection to his work.
 Once released, Waili fled to Turkey where he is a resident.

 In February 2020, Waili travelled to Saudi Arabia for an Umrah pilgrimage.
-Waili reportedly gave a speech to a Uyghur community and encouraged them to pray about the situation in the Xinjiang Uyghur Autonomous Region (XUAR), where the UN Committee on the Elimination of Racial Discrimination cited in its August 2018 report tens of thousands to upwards of a million Uyghur and other ethnic minority communities are detained in so-called “re-education camps.”
+Waili reportedly gave a speech to a Uyghur community and encouraged them to pray about the situation in the Xinjiang Uyghur Autonomous Region (XUAR), where the UN Committee on the Elimination of Racial Discrimination in August 2018 that tens of thousands to upwards of a million Uyghur and other ethnic minority communities are detained in so-called “re-education camps.”
 After the speech, Saudi police allegedly began searching for Waili at the request of Chinese authorities that he be deported to China.

 On November 20, Saudi authorities arrested Waili and brought him to Buraiman prison.
 Saudi authorities have not disclosed what charges Waili faces, if any.